Eglė the Queen of Serpents

-Eglė the Queen of Serpents, alternatively Eglė the Queen of Grass Snakes (Eglė žalčių karalienė), is a Lithuanian folk tale, first published by M. Jasewicz in 1837.
+Eglė the Queen of Serpents, alternatively Eglė the Queen of Grass Snakes (Eglė žalčių karalienė), is a Lithuanian folk tale, first published by M. Jasewicz (M. Jasevičiaus) in 1837.

-Eglė the Queen of Serpents is one of the best-known Lithuanian fairy tales with many references to the Baltic mythology.
+Eglė the Queen of Serpents is one of the best-known Lithuanian fairy tales, with many references to Baltic mythology.
 Over a hundred slightly diverging versions of the plot have been collected.
 Its mythological background has been an interest of Lithuanian and foreign researchers of Indo-European mythology; Gintaras Beresnevičius considered it being a Lithuanian theogonic myth.
 The tale features not only human–reptile shapeshifting, but irreversible human–tree shapeshifting as well.
 Numerology is also evident in the tale, such as twelve sons, three daughters, three days, three tricks, three weeks of feast, nine years under the oath of marriage, three tasks given to Eglė by her husband to fulfill and nine days of visits.

 Published sources

-According to researcher Svetlana Ryzhakova, the tale first appeared in print in 1837, published by one M. Jasevičiaus or M. Jasavičius, in the supplement Biruta.
+The tale first appeared in print in 1837, published by M. Jasevičiaus/Jasevičius in the literary collection Biruta in Vilnius.
 The tale was also collected by Polish writer Józef Ignacy Kraszewski and published in his historical work Litwa.